mtex-toolbox/mtex-toolbox.github.io/pages/workshops/workshops.md

 toc: false
 ---

-## Learning Crystallographic Texture Analysis with MTEX

-The workshop extends over two weeks and is part of the Master Course Introduction into the crystallographic texture analysis and counts for **4 ECTS** points.
+The workshop extends over two weeks and is part of the Master Course Introduction into the crystallographic texture analysis and counts for **5 ECTS** points.
 While the first week is mainly devoted to beginners in MTEX and/or texture analysis, the second week is a meeting of MTEX users with different experiences to share specific use cases, tips and tricks and discuss recent and upcoming developments in MTEX.

+{% include note.html content="Due to the ongoing Corona crisis the workshop will be held entirely online via zoom.
+This does not mean mean that communication is one directional.
+Instead all participants are allowed at all time to interact with the lecturer.
+We also encourage the participants to send data files to the organiziers prior to the workshop which will than be discussed during the exercises." %}

+## Week 1: Learning Crystallographic Texture Analysis with MTEX
-### Week 1: 21.03.2022 - 25.03.2022
+Date: 21.03.2022 - 25.03.2022

 During the first week we provide on a daily basis two morning lectures covering the basic theoretical principles of crystallography, diffraction and texture analysis.
 During the two afternoon exercises the theoretical concepts will be demonstrated via practical examples within MTEX.